How to Choose a Kindergarten in Singapore (2026)

 6. Practical Considerations

-These should not override quality factors, but they matter for daily life:
+These should not override quality factors, but they shape your daily life in ways you will feel very quickly.

 - Operating hours: Match your work schedule, including any extended-day or KCare options